Finance & Accounting

 What is the difference between Net and Non-Net?

-Here is an example: You scheduled a load of OCC.
+You scheduled a load of OCC.
 The vendor comes to pick up the load and charges $112 for the haul.
 The revenue from the OCC is $200.
-A net town would receive a check in the amount of $88.
-A non-net town would receive a check for $200 and would receive an invoice for $112 for the haul.
+A net town would receive a check in the amount of $88 ($200 revenue less $ 112 for haul).
+A non-net town would receive a check for $200 for the revenue and would also receive an invoice for $112 for the haul.

 Does NRRA send out monthly statements?